Iceberg Hashing: Optimizing Many Hash-Table Criteria at Once: Dynamic Resizing with Waterfall Addressing

 We modify Larson's scheme by introducing a \defn{master hash function} $m(x): U \rightarrow [2^w]$.
 Whenever a key $x$ is moved into a new chunk by a partial expansion, we use $m(x)$ to determine the low-order bits of $x$'s address, rather than the recursively computed $p$.
 That is, we simply set the offset to be $m(x) \pmod E$.
 Algorithm \ref{alg:waterfall} gives the pseudocode for this addressing scheme (compared to Algorithm \ref{alg:Larson}, line 2 gets removed and lines 7 and 8 get modified).

 We call the addressing scheme \defn{waterfall addressing} because, as the table grows, more and more of the bits of $x$'s address are determined by $m(x)$.
 Different records $x$ converge towards matching $m(x)$ at different rates, together forming a sort of ``waterfall''.
 In a single table there will simultaneously be records $x$ that agree with $m(x)$ in almost all of their bits, and (far fewer) records that agree with $m(x)$ in only a few bits (these records are at the ``top'' of the waterfall).
+An example of waterfall addressing is shown in Figure~\ref{fig:waterfall}.

 When analyzing waterfall addressing, it will be useful to note that every recursively called subproblem of Algorithm \ref{alg:waterfall} has a power-of-$2$ number of bins (that is, $j = s$).
 In this case, the pseudocode for Algorithm \ref{alg:waterfall} simplifies considerably.
 Since we always use $g_1^{(a)}(x)$, rather than having to find some $g_i^{(a)}(x)$, we are able to skip lines 3--6 of Algorithm \ref{alg:waterfall}, resulting in Algorithm \ref{alg:waterfall2}.